Virtual Participant

 Overview

-Section titled “Advantages over Stream Audio”- Use native desktop apps: You are free to use native desktop applications (Zoom, Teams, etc.) instead of being limited to the browser.
+Section titled “When to use Virtual Participant”- Attendees on native desktop or mobile apps: Participants are free to use native meeting apps (Zoom, Teams, etc.) instead of being limited to the browser — the Chrome Extension and Stream Audio require joining from the web client.

-- Independent attendance: The VP can join before you arrive, stay after you leave, or attend meetings you do not join at all.
+- Independent attendance: The VP can join before you arrive, stay after you leave, or attend meetings you do not join at all — including scheduling it in advance.

 Supported Platforms